 An eligibility standard for Open Space programs allow contiguous parcels, under family ownership and managed as a single unit, to be processed as one application.
 Click here to see the July 25, 2011, State Department of Revenue brief.

 The Building and Planning Department is a cost recovery department and provides services with fees based upon processing expenses.
-Click here to view the Spokane County Building and Planning Department fee schedule.
+Click here to view the current fee schedule: BP-04 Fee Schedule

 The following is intended to provide a general outline of how applications are processed.
 The Building and Planning Department handles those applications that require public hearings before the County's designated Public Benefits Rating Board.
 In Spokane County, the Planning Commission serves as this recommending body.
 The table below provides a brief description of the Open Space programs and indicates which County Department processes the applications.

 |Open Space Program

 |Farm and Agriculture

 ||Lands in farm and agricultural production

 ||Timber production greater than 20 acres